Scarlet Oaks

 Outside of Cincinnati, Scarlet Oaks quickly became widely known.
 One of the first issues of The American Architect and Building News, published in 1876, devoted significant coverage to it, and architectural historians have seen its design as anticipating the styles of grand Gilded Age mansions such as multiple Vanderbilt houses designed by Richard Morris Hunt.
 Wilson designed many houses, but by the 1960s, many seem to have been destroyed; perhaps in part because of its widespread recognition, Scarlet Oaks was the only extant residence that was conclusively identified as being designed by him.
 Since that time, at least one other surviving Cincinnati residence has been identified as a Wilson design — the John S. Baker House, built in 1854.

-Built of limestone, Scarlet Oaks is a massive two-and-a-half-story house with many distinctive architectural features.
+Built of limestone, Scarlet Oaks is a massive two-and-a-half-storey house with many distinctive architectural features.
 From a distance, the house's appearance is dominated by its turret and other high towers, and the great size of the building makes it unique even among Clifton's other large residences.
 More than a century has passed since the house ceased to be a private residence: it was purchased by E.H.
 Huenefeld in 1910, who immediately donated it to local congregations of the Methodist Episcopal Church.
 Since that time, it has been used as a group facility: after originally being used as a sanitarium, it has since been converted into a retirement home.

 In 1973, Scarlet Oaks was listed on the National Register of Historic Places.
 Despite the difficulty of being a religiously affiliated property, it qualified for inclusion because of its distinctive and historically significant architecture.
 To the present day, it remains a retirement home, although now affiliated with the Deaconess Hospital.